John-Brandon/Beach_Poo_Bot/README.md

 The program can be scripted in Bash by executing `./R/rShellScript.sh` (to replicate this, you would need to edit the `*.sh` file to include your `Rscript` path, etc.).

-Currently, the bot is automated using a `*.plist` file running on Mac OS 10.11.6.
+Currently, the bot is automated using a `*.plist` file running on JB's laptop (Mac OS 10.11.6).
 The `*.plist` file is written in `XML`.
-It is stored under the global Launch Agent directory on my machine, i.e. `/Library/LaunchAgents/com.rTask.plist`.
+It is stored under the global Launch Agent directory, i.e. `/Library/LaunchAgents/com.rTask.plist`.
 The `XML` for that file is shown below:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>